openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 - Note that in many cases, you can directly share the (input) data with the OpenVINO, for example consider [remote tensors API of the GPU Plugin](../OV_Runtime_UG//supported_plugins/gpu_remotetensor_api.md).

 ## OpenVINO Async API <a name="ov-async-api"></a>
+The API of the inference requests offers Sync and Async execution.
+While the `ov::InferRequest::infer()` is inherently synchronous and executes immediately (effectively serializing the execution flow in the current application thread), the Async "splits" the `infer()` into `ov::InferRequest::start_async()` and `ov::InferRequest::wait()`.
+Please consider the [API examples](../OV_Runtime_UG/ov_infer_request.md).

+A typical use-case for the `ov::InferRequest::infer()` is running a dedicated application thread per source of inputs (e.g. a camera), so that every step (frame capture, processing, results parsing and associated logic) is kept serial within the thread.
+In contrast, the `ov::InferRequest::start_async()` and `ov::InferRequest::wait()` allow the application to continue its activities and poll or wait for the inference completion when really needed.
+So one reason for using asynchronous code is _efficiency_.

+**NOTE**: Although the Synchronous API can be somewhat easier to start with, in the production code always prefer to use the Asynchronous (callbacks-based, below) API, as it is the most general and scalable way to implement the flow control for any possible number of requests (and hence both latency and throughput scenarios).

-OpenVINO Async API can improve overall throughput rate of the application.
-While a device is busy with the inference, the application can do other things in parallel (e.g. populating inputs or scheduling other requests) rather than wait for the inference to complete.
+Let's see how the OpenVINO Async API can improve overall throughput rate of the application.
+The key advantage of the Async approach is as follows:  while a device is busy with the inference, the application can do other things in parallel (e.g. populating inputs or scheduling other requests) rather than wait for the inference to complete.

 In the example below, inference is applied to the results of the video decoding.
 So it is possible to keep two parallel infer requests, and while the current is processed, the input frame for the next is being captured.
 This essentially hides the latency of capturing, so that the overall frame rate is rather determined only by the slowest part of the pipeline (decoding IR inference) and not by the sum of the stages.